wojtekmach/minitest-capybara/README.md

 end
 ```

-Finally, you can use it like this:
+and you can use it like this:

 ```ruby
 # test/acceptance/home_test.rb